AndyA/jsonpath-faster/README.md

 #### jp.nest()

 Creates a new, empty nest.
-Actions may be added by its `visitor`, `mutator`, `setter` and `at` methods.
+Actions may be added using its `visitor`, `mutator`, `setter` and `at` methods.
 Having added actions the nest may be called as a function to apply the actions to an object.